 There's no ideal solution to this scenario.
-So, the best thing to do is to be honest and stay calm.
+So, the best thing to do may be to be honest and stay calm.
 "Easier said than done", you may think, and you're right.
 Breaking up with someone you live with is never going to be easy, particularly not if they discover that you've been unfaithful.

 Here are some ideas on what you can do, though…

-Be honest.
+Consider being totally honest.
 Sometimes an affair can remain hidden during a relationship.
 Unfortunately, at the time of a breakup it's likely to become known - if not immediately, then soon after.